Broadcaster CME sees 2015 OIBDA growth at higher end of forecast range

 For the full year it expects free cash flow towards the higher end of a $45 million-$55 million forecasted range at actual exchange rates.

-CME posted operating income before depreciation and amortization of $95.4 million in 2014.
+CME posted operating income before depreciation and amortisation of $95.4 million in 2014.